crow-translate/crow-translate/README.md

 [![GitHub (pre-)release](https://img.shields.io/github/release/Shatur95/CrowTranslate/all.svg)](https://github.com/Shatur95/CrowTranslate/releases)

-**Crow Translate** is a simple and lightweight translator programmed in **C++ / Qt** that allows to translate and say selected text using the Google and Yandex translate API and much more.
+**Crow Translate** is a simple and lightweight translator programmed in **C++ / Qt** that allows to translate and say selected text using Google and Yandex translate API.
 You may also be interested in my library [QOnlineTranslator](https://github.com/Shatur95/QOnlineTranslator "A library for Qt5 that provides free usage of Google and Yandex translate API. ") used in this project.

 ## Content